 - 1966: Work Furlough Program established.
-Alcoholics Anonymous Program initiated in prison system.
+Alcoholics Anonymous initiated in prisons.

-- 1967: First family visiting program initiated at CCI at Tehachapi with the program extended to all prisons by 1976.
-Also, first male officer assigned to a women’s facility, the women’s unit at CRC at Norco.
+- 1967: First family visiting program initiated at CCI at Tehachapi, extending to all prisons by 1976.
+Also, first male officer is assigned to a women’s facility, the women’s unit at CRC at Norco.

 - 1968: Temporary Community Release authorized by State Legislature.

-- 1971: First female Correctional Officer position established and the first female assigned to a male prison at CTF, Soledad.
+- 1971: First female Correctional Officer position established and first female assigned to a male prison at CTF.

-- 1972: First Correctional Training Center established to train new Correctional Officers at Modesto Junior College.
-The program was expanded to a six-week academy and moved to Galt in 1983.
+- 1972: First training center established to train new Correctional Officers at Modesto Junior College.
+The program expands to a six-week academy, moving to Galt in 1983.

 - 1973: First CDC attorneys hired to handle increasing court actions.

-- 1975: Inmate Bill of Rights enacted by State Legislature.
-The Bill granted inmates absolute rights to have visits, own property, marry in prison and receive published materials.
-Later court rulings said restrictions on inmate rights must directly relate to the safety and security of the institution.
+- 1975: Inmate Bill of Rights enacted by State Legislature, granting inmates absolute rights to visits, owning property, marriage while incarcerated and receiving published materials.
+Later court rulings said restrictions on these rights must directly relate to institution safety and security.

-- 1982: Midge Carroll appointed first female warden of a men’s prison (California Institution for Men at Chino).
-Also, Victims’ Bill of Rights was passed by California voters (Proposition 8), giving victims or their next of kin the right to be heard during criminal proceedings about the crime, the offender and the economic or emotional loss they suffered.
+- 1982: Midge Carroll appointed first female warden of a men’s prison at California Institution for Men.
+Also, Victims’ Bill of Rights was passed by California voters (Proposition 8), giving victims or their next of kin the right to be heard during criminal proceedings.

-- 1987: Avenal SP and Northern California Women’s Facility opened.
+- 1987: Avenal SP and Northern California Women’s Facility open.

-- 1988: CSP-Corcoran and Chuckawalla Valley SP opened.
+- 1988: Corcoran and Chuckawalla Valley prisons open.
 Also, $817 million prison bond issue passed by California voters.

-- 1989: Pelican Bay SP opened near Crescent City.
+- 1989: Pelican Bay prison opens near Crescent City.